 Tony also represented Jersey and the combined Jersey/Guernsey Channel Island chess team in 7 Chess Olympiads in Malta in 1980, Luzern (1982), Thessaloniki (1984), Dubai (1986), Bled (2002), Calvia (2004) and Turin (2006) as well as representing Jersey in the 2nd Small Nations in The Faroe Islands in 2011.

-Ed has been organising Junior chess events since I was at school in the 70’s and we are proud to have named a trophy after him, the Ed Le Quesne Junior Blitz Trophyrecently won by Jem Gurner this November at Mont Nicolle School.
-He has been chief Arbiter at countless Senior Inter-Insulars and guided many junior chess players including myself throughout their careers in chess and life.
+Ed has been organising Junior chess events since the 70’s and we are proud to have named a trophy after him, the Ed Le Quesne Junior Blitz Trophy.
+He has been chief Arbiter at countless Senior Inter-Insulars and guided many junior chess players throughout their careers in chess and life.

 In the 2014 New Years Honours List Ed was awarded the MBE for his Community Service to Jersey.
 Ed was a quiet, but forceful man, who just got on and did so much with the minimum of fuss; an inspiration to us all.

 Charles Harry Greier died at the age of 79.
 He will be remembered as one of Jersey’s best ever chess players.

 His career with the Jersey Chess Club spanned six decades from the 1940s to the 1990s as he followed in his father’s footsteps, Karl Greier also having been one of Jersey’s strongest players.

 Charles won the Jersey Chess Club championship four times between 1959 and 1963.
 He later turned his energies to the organisation of chess events, acting as the controller of Jersey International Chess Festivals and Island junior championships.
 Following the Fischer-Spassky chess boom he became the club’s match captain in the 1970s and 1980s, running three hotly-contested divisions of the chess club’s league.